Last time, we discussed giving back with your photography business.

 Setting up a blog or website will establish a reliable presence where people can see what you’re about.
 It gives you a chance to quickly and coherently tell people who you are, who they are, and what you can do for them.

 You might also consider an email list to keep in regular contact with people, and so they don’t forget you.
-I use AWeber to stay in touch with P4P readers and let them know when something is happening.
+You might also consider an email list to keep in regular contact with people, and so they don’t forget you.
+MailChimp has a service that is free up to 2,000 subscribers, and might be a good place to start.
 (You can even make signing up for your email list exclusive – make it invitation-only to get on the list to hear about the next round of free sessions.)

 5) Decide where an income stream is going to come from.